Skip to main content

 The Two-Minute Test for New Parents

-Buy a TDS meter ($10-15 on Amazon) and test your tap water.
+Buy an inexpensive TDS meter on Amazon and test your tap water.
 If the reading is under 150 ppm and your city's water quality report shows no lead detections, a pitcher with Brita Elite filters provides excellent protection.
 If TDS is above 300 ppm, or your report shows any lead, nitrates, or PFAS, invest in an RO system.
 This simple test takes 10 seconds and tells you exactly how much filtration you need for your baby's water.

 Top Picks for Baby Formula and Infant Water